Fiserv/Commerce-Hub/docs/Resources/Guides/Fraud/Fraud-Settings-AVS-CVV.md

-# AVS CVV Filters
+# Address and Security Code Filters

 ## Overview

-These filters give merchants the ability to enable various transaction filters using the AVS and CVV2 fraud prevention systems.
-Commerce Hub declines the submitted transaction if the conditions for any of these filters met.
+These filters give merchants the ability to enable various transaction filters using the [Address Verification Service (AVS)](?path=docs/Resources/FAQs-Glossary/Glossary.md#addressverificationservice) and [security code](?path=docs/Resources/FAQs-Glossary/Glossary.md#security-code) fraud prevention systems.
+Commerce Hub rejects and automatically reverses the submitted transaction if the conditions for any of these filters are met.

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include AVS and CVV filters support and the documents related to the features will be released soon.